monsoonmaelstrom/book2/book2.md

 “Amelia and I were sparring.
 Then all of a sudden it felt like… I don’t know.
 Like standing next to a really large bell that was ringing, only without any sound.
 It was like the inside of my head was expanding.
 And when I looked around to figure out what the hell it was, I saw Iverson standing there watching us.
 Then Amelia got lucky, and the ground took issue with my head.”

 “Iverson?
 He was here watching you?”
+Alex asks, looking as concerned as I feel.

 “Yeah.”